mahad-a/Group13_Project/README.txt

 - Scoring: The ability to add and update the scores of each player currently playing.
 - Testing: The program has been tested using JUnit tests, to ensure a functional program.

-### Milestone 2 (Planned)
+### Milestone 2 (Completed)

-In the second milestone, we plan to update the game to make a GUI-based version of the game.
-This version will including JFrames, JButtons, etc... .
-User interaction detected through mouse input.
+For this milestone, we successfully transitioned the UnoGame from a text-based version to a GUI-based version of the game.
+The updates include the addition of a View and a Controller, and they enable a graphical display within a JFrame.
+User interaction is now accepted through mouse input, ensuring a more user-friendly experience.

+We've also designed and implemented unit tests Model, the tests focus on card placement, scoring, and penalty points.
+These tests are important to ensure proper game functionality.

+## Deliverables:

+- Readme file (updated to include Milestone 2)
+- Design changes and explanations for UML and data structures from Milestone 1
+- Corresponding unit tests
+- Code (source + executable in a jar file)
+- Documentation

 ### Milestone 3 (Planned)
 For the third milestone, we aim to integrate the Uno Flip card features into the game, implementing specific rules and scoring rules.
 Additionally, we will introduce a computer player, allowing the game to accommodate a play alone feature.